Arti (Hinduism): Songs

 The most commonly sung arti is that which is dedicated to all deities called Om Jai Jagdish Hare, known as "the universal arti".
 Other arti's are used for other deities as well such as Om Jai Shiv omkara, Om Jai Lakshmi mata, Om Jai Ambe gauri, Om Jai Adya Shakti, Om Jai Saraswati Mata, Om Jai Gange Mata, Om Jai Tulsi Mata and Om Jai Surya Bhagvaan.
 In Ganesha worship, the arti "Sukhakarta Dukhaharta" is popular in Maharashtra.

 In Swaminarayan Mandirs, Jay Sadguru Swami is the arti that is sung.
 In most temples in India, arti is performed at least twice a day, after the ceremonial puja, which is the time when the largest number of devotees congregates.

 In Pushtimarg Havelis, arti is performed by a sole mukhiyaji (priest) while "Haveli Sangit" (kirtan) is being sung.
 Devotees only watch the arti being done and do not get to take a major part in it.
 During bhajan or utsavs (festivals) celebrated at home, "Jai Jai Shree Yamuna" is sung while devotees perform arti.
 It is said that Sandhya arti is done to see if Lord Shrinathji had gotten hurt while playing outside because it is performed after sundown.

-In Sikhism the arti sung is Gagan mein thaal.

-Gaudiya Vaishnavism

-In Gaudiya Vaishnavism, arti refers to the whole puja ritual, of which offering the lamp is only one part.
-A shankha (conch) is blown to start the arti, then an odd number of incense sticks are offered to the deity.
-The lamp is offered next, and then circulated among the devotees.
-A conch is then filled with water, and offered; the water is then poured into a sprinkler and sprinkled over the devotees.
-A cloth and flowers are then offered, and the flowers are circulated to the devotees, who sniff them.
-The deity is then fanned with a camara whisk, and a peacock fan in hot countries.